English

 Belt tuner

-We have our own belt tuner, incorporated in our Prusa App.
+We have our own belt tuner, incorporated in our Prusa App, or available on our belt tuner webpage

 The application uses your device's microphone and determines the belt tension by measuring the frequency of the vibration generated by strumming it.